VoliJS/NestedTypes/README.md

 ### Run-time errors

-NestedTypes detect four error types in the runtime, which will be logged to console using console.error.
+NestedTypes detect three error types in the runtime, which will be logged to console using console.error.

 ```
 [Type error](Model.extend) Property "name" conflicts with base class members.